 Although successful clones appear to be normal, there is clear evidence that cloning raises serious welfare concerns.
 The mortality of cloned animals is far higher than that of animals bred using other techniques.
 Most cloned embryos die during pregnancy, while a significant proportion die during or shortly after birth from cardiovascular failure, respiratory problems, liver or kidney failure, immune-deficiencies or musculoskeletal abnormalities.
 The reasons for these deaths are not well understood but the problems have appeared in all cloned species.
 Cloning may result in subtle genetic defects that could render animals more prone to health problems that may not show up until later in life.

 There is currently no requirement for the milk and meat from the offspring of cloned animals to be labeled as being produced as a result of cloning technology.
-However, AWA farm standards and Certified Grassfed by AGW standards prohibit the use of cloning or the offspring of clones.
+However, the Certified Animal Welfare Approved by AGW standards (the foundation of all of AGW livestock and poultry certifications) prohibit the use of cloning or the offspring of clones.

 Re-designing the Animal: Genetic Engineering/Modification

-To date no meat or other livestock products from genetically engineered (also known as genetically modified organisms or GMOs) animals has entered the human food chain – though with crops it is a different issue, with over 70% of U.S. processed food now containing GMO ingredients (mainly soy, canola and maize).
-However, this doesn’t mean there are no GMO animals in existence: AquaBounty Technology’s plan to market a GMO salmon (modified to include a Chinook salmon gene to reach a marketable weight in half the time of conventional salmon) could be the start of a new wave of GMO animals for human consumption—including cattle, sheep, pigs, chickens and goats.
+To date no meat or other livestock products from genetically engineered (also known as genetically modified organisms or GMOs) animals has entered the human food chain, although over 70% of U.S. processed food now contains GMO crop ingredients (mainly soy, canola and maize).
+However, this doesn’t mean there are no GMO animals in existence.
+AquaBounty Technology’s plan to market a GMO salmon (modified to include a Chinook salmon gene to reach a marketable weight in half the time of conventional salmon) could be the start of a new wave of GMO animals for human consumption—including cattle, sheep, pigs, chickens and goats.

 While GMO crops raise important questions for the environment and (potentially) human health, GMO animals also raise real animal welfare concerns.
 Over the last two decades, research on GMO farm animals has increased dramatically across the world.
 In the UK, dairy cattle were engineered to express an antibiotic in their milk to improve resistance to mastitis, a common disease in intensive dairy systems.
 Scientists are also trying to create GMO pigs with reduced phosphate levels in their feces to minimize associated pollution risks.
 In 2011, Chinese researchers successfully introduced human genes into dairy cows to produce milk that was closer in composition to human breast milk to avoid food allergy problems.

 A wider question is the justification—or need—for GMO animals.
-Should animals be engineered simply to address problems that are either directly or indirectly the result of intensive farming, particularly when alternative approaches, such as improved husbandry practices or non-GMO breeding techniques, could achieve the same results without the associated welfare risks?
+Should animals be genetically engineered simply to address problems that are either directly or indirectly the result of intensive farming?
+Particularly when alternative approaches, such as improved husbandry practices or non-GMO breeding techniques, could achieve the same results without the associated welfare risks?

 TAKE POSITIVE ACTION

-At A Greener World, we believe the way we farm, the nutritional quality of our food, and the impact of farming systems on wildlife, the environment and wider society are all connected.
+At AGW, we believe the way we farm, the nutritional quality of our food, and the impact of farming systems on wildlife, the environment and wider society are all connected.
 Raise animals in poor conditions and poor welfare standards, and you’re going to get unhealthy food that’s also bad for the environment.

-By supporting farmers who are Certified Animal Welfare Approved by AGW, Certified Grassfed by AGW and Certified Non-GE/Non-GMO by AGW, you can be sure you’re buying meat, eggs and dairy from independent family farms where animals are raised outdoors on pasture or range for their entire lives according to the highest welfare standards in North America.
-That’s better for us, better for the farmers, better for the animals, and better for the planet.
+By supporting farmers who are Certified Animal Welfare Approved by AGW, Certified Grassfed by AGW and Certified Non-GMO by AGW, you can be sure you’re buying meat, eggs and dairy from independent farms where animals are raised outdoors on pasture or range for their entire lives according to the highest welfare standards in North America.
+That’s better for us, better for the farmers, better for the animals and better for the planet.